Why the Dominican?

 Mike

-This will be Mike’s second time returning to Alaska!
+This will be Mike’s third time returning to Alaska!

 ”Being as that Alaska is still part of the US, it still felt like a different country.
 It was very eye-opening to see all the need there.
 Just being able to serve at both Frontline Mission and The Hope Center to meet those needs, to serve others (my fellow mission team, as well), and showing God's love outside of where I live brings me so much joy.
 Having this opportunity has been a great experience for me, and how I see and feel about every single person around me.”